CorporalCrow/CorporalCrow/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Brawl Legend
+- 🌱 I’m currently learning Computer Science
+- 🤔 I’m looking for help with Brawl Legend
+- 📫 How to reach me: dm wlraven on Discord
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I like sushi
 <!--
 **CorporalCrow/CorporalCrow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.